 - Sentai: Parodied in Volume 4, Issue 2 with Science Team Super Five, A team of Japanese Action Scientists who haven't fought monsters in decades and are supporting their technology through furious patent development.

-- Shooting Superman: Robo is immune to small arms fire, and this has been demonstrated repeatedly over his 80+ year career in Action Science.
+- Robo is immune to small arms fire, and this has been demonstrated repeatedly over his 80+ year career in Action Science.
 Still doesn't stop Mooks from trying.
+And as Robo points out, just because it doesn't damage him doesn't mean it doesn't hurt.

 - Played with at one point: Otto Skorzeny shoots Robo with his gun at one point, and it seems like it had no effect.
 Only then do we notice that Robo is, in fact, disabled, by virtue of a special bullet.
 It doesn't stop there, however, since Skorzeny also planned to drop a trainload of heavy ordnance on top of him, for good measure.

-- Shown Their Work: It's not uncommon to see Brian blog or tweet about doing research for upcoming issues.
+- It's not uncommon to see Brian blog or tweet about doing research for upcoming issues.

 - Sky Pirate: The Flying She-Devils of the Pacific spend much of their time battling sky pirates (and are considered sky pirates themselves by some of their foes).